 Q. Is there a deadline for applying for post-completion Academic Training?

 A. Yes.
-Students have only 30 days after completion of their program of studies to apply for and receive authorization for Academic Training.
-For post-degree completion Academic Training, the activity/internship/experience start date must be within 30 days of the program completion date at MIT.
-Since you must first meet with an International Student Advisor and then wait to receive authorization, it is recommended that you make an appointment well in advance of the 30 days.
+Students have only 30 days after completion of their program of studies to begin their Academic Training.
+For post-degree completion Academic Training, the activity or internship experience start date must be within 30 days of the program completion date at MIT.
+Since applying and receiving authorization takes up to two weeks, it is recommended that you apply for AT well in advance of the 30 days.

 Q. Is there any way to extend the deadline, if students are late with the application?